jeremyzilar/street-view/docs/pilot.md

 We'll design a system that respects individual rights while enabling effective coordination:

-- People should know what information is being collected
+- Right to know what information is collected
-- People should be able to access their own information
+- Right to access their own information
-- People should be able to request corrections to inaccurate information
+- Right to request corrections to inaccurate information
-- Clear process for opting out or limiting data sharing
+- Right to revoke consent and have their information removed

-The workshop will determine how these rights are practically implemented given the realities of your work
+- Right to consent to some providers but not others

 ### Audit and Accountability